Pamela Hart Steps into New Role as Executive Director of CALS

 Frasch will continue to be substantially involved in CALS fundraising and development in her Associate Dean role.
 In addition, she will focus more on strategic program development, teaching, outreach, writing, and providing support to Lewis & Clark Law School’s growing group of animal law faculty.

-About the Center for Animal Law Studies at Lewis and Clark Law School
+About the Center for Animal Law Studies at Lewis & Clark Law School

 Lewis & Clark Law School has been the vanguard of animal law for more than a quarter century.
 Over a decade ago, the Center for Animal Law Studies (CALS) was launched at the law school.
 CALS offers the most extensive animal law curriculum in the world, with over 25 individual courses in animal law, as well as an Animal Law Certificate and the world’s first and only Master of Laws (LLM) in Animal Law, which is designed for US and international law school graduates.